Remote Tower Systems (RTS) for the National Airspace System (NAS)

 Quick Summary

-The Federal Aviation Administration (FAA) has issued a Request for Proposal (RFP) for Remote Tower Systems (RTS) for the National Airspace System (NAS).
-This opportunity targets non-towered airports and Sponsor-owned Federal Contract Towers (FCTs) for the planning, development, and deployment of RTSs.
-The FAA has approximately $36 million available for allocation.
-Proposals are due May 15, 2026, by 5:00 PM EST.
+The Federal Aviation Administration (FAA) has issued an amended Request for Proposal (RFP) for Remote Tower Systems (RTS) to support the planning, development, and deployment of RTSs in the National Airspace System (NAS).
+This initiative targets non-towered airports serving small or rural communities to enhance air traffic control services.
+The FAA has approximately $36 million available for this program.
+Proposals are due June 22, 2026.

 Purpose & Scope